Tiling deformations, cohomology, and orbit equivalence of tiling spaces: A cohomological invariant for orbit equivalence

 Using Proposition~\ref{prop:approx-RS}, there exists a local map $\psi: \Omega_1 \ra \Omega_2$ that is $\eps$-close to $h_2 \circ h_1^{-1}$, and so homotopic to $\phi$.
-Without loss of generality, we can also assume that $\psi(T_0)=\phi(T_0)$.
-Then there exists a function $s$ on $\Omega$, which is transversally locally constant (in particular its restriction to $\Xi$ is locally constant), such that
+Without loss of generality (up to composing with a small translation), we can also assume that $\psi(T_0)=\phi(T_0)$.
+Since $\psi$ is homotopic to $\phi$, its class in cohomology is $[\psi]_s = [\ron F]_s$.
+Besides, $\psi$ is a map which preserves FLC transversals and therefore its associated cochains differs from $\ron F$ by a strong coboundary.
+This means there exists a function $s$ on $\Omega$, which is transversally locally constant (in particular its restriction to $\Xi$ is locally constant), such that

 In particular,

 Let $\Xi_0$ be a clopen set of $\Xi$ on which $s$ is constant.
 It means that for any $x$ satisfying $T_0-x \in \Xi_0$, \( \phi(T_0 - x) = \psi(T_0 - x) - s_0 \) for some constant $s_0 \in \R^d$.
 We deduce: